-The 40-metre-long footbridge is made from five interconnected circular platforms.
+The 40-metre-long, cable-stayed footbridge is made from five interconnected circular platforms.

 Each of the irregularly sized circles features a tall mast in reference to the boats that sail Copenhagen's waterways.
 Over 110 tensioned wires are threaded between the base of the bridge and the tips of five poles.

 "While I was working on the bridge, I picked up inspiration from this place and it made me think of fishing boats from my childhood on the island," said Eliasson.

 "Fish cutters were often moored in the harbour right next to each other, and sometimes it seemed as if you could actually walk across the harbour by going from boat to boat."

 "The bridge's zigzag design allows users to slow down and change their focus.
 It calls for a renegotiation of the public space," he added.